stephane-caron/lipm_walking_controller/README.md

 Source code of the walking and stair climbing controller used in the experiments of [Stair Climbing Stabilization of the HRP-4 Humanoid Robot using Whole-body Admittance Control](https://hal.archives-ouvertes.fr/hal-01875387/document), as well as in an industrial demonstrator at the [Airbus Saint-Nazaire factory](https://hal-lirmm.ccsd.cnrs.fr/lirmm-02303117/document).

 This repository is meant for learning and sharing of experimental knowledge.
 It keeps walking components in the same place, and in the simple form they had in 2019.
-Feel free to start discussions in the issue tracker!
-If you want to take part in development, go to the [active fork at jrl-umi3218](https://github.com/jrl-umi3218/lipm_walking_controller).
+If you have questions, go ahead and ask them in the issue tracker, after checking that they are not already addressed in the [documentation](https://scaron.info/doc/lipm_walking_controller/) ;) And if you want to take part in development, go to the [active fork at jrl-umi3218](https://github.com/jrl-umi3218/lipm_walking_controller).

 ## Getting started